-- Must be currently commercially available for sale. - Fields with inter-planted rows of a GMO hybrid number and corresponding non-GMO hybrid number do not qualify for entry. - Those hybrids with refuge corn intermixed in the bag are acceptable as one incorporated hybrid number. - The corn can be a hybrid of any color.
+- Must be currently commercially available for sale. - Fields with inter-planted rows of a GMO hybrid number and corresponding non-GMO hybrid number do not qualify for entry. - Fields with inter-planted row of a corn hybrid number and any other crop do not qualify for entry. - Hybrids with refuge corn intermixed in the bag are acceptable as one incorporated hybrid number. - The corn can be a hybrid of any color.